Austin Collie: New England Patriots

 The New England Patriots signed Collie as a free agent on October 3, 2013.
-He was signed for a one-year, veteran-minimum contract, which is $715,000 but prorated to $546,765.
-Due to Collie's previous injuries, the contract included an injury waiver, meaning the Patriots could release him if he was injured and only owe him a "split" (50%) of the contract.
-He was released November 5, 2013 because of a knee injury, after only 3 catches for 34 yards.
-He was re-signed by the Patriots on December 5, 2013 to add depth with rookie wideouts Aaron Dobson and Kenbrell Thompkins dealing with nagging injuries.
-He was released once more on December 27, 2013, only to be re-signed on January 2, 2014.
+He was signed for a one-year, veteran-minimum contract, which was $715,000 but prorated to $546,765.
+Due to Collie's previous injuries, the contract included an injury waiver, meaning that the Patriots could release him if he were injured and only owe him a "split" (50%) of the contract.
+He was released on November 5, because of a knee injury, after only 3 catches for 34 yards.
+Collie was re-signed by the Patriots on December 5, to add depth as rookie wideouts Aaron Dobson and Kenbrell Thompkins dealt with nagging injuries.
+He was released once more on December 27, only to be re-signed on January 2, 2014.
 The Patriots released Collie again after the playoffs.

 BC Lions

 On January 29, 2015, the BC Lions of the Canadian Football League announced they had signed Collie to a contract.
 In his only CFL season, Collie played in 16 games, catching 43 passes for 439 yards with 7 touchdowns.
 Collie also recorded a touchdown as a passer, throwing a 21-yard score to quarterback Jonathon Jennings on a trick play.

 On April 8, 2016, Collie announced his retirement from professional football.